 Teaching text structures: A key to nonfiction reading success (2007)

 Dyslexia Decoded (2013)

 Literacy in early childhood and primary education (2014)

-New Zealand dyslexia handbook (2015 – dedicated to Prof Robert Calfee)
+New Zealand dyslexia handbook (2015 – dedicated to Prof Robert Calfee who died in 2014)

 Writing with impact: Teaching students how to write with a plan and spell well (2018)

 Other academic things

 I have served on editorial boards of many journals including Q1 journals such as Reading and Writing, American Educational Research Journal, Journal of Literacy Research, and Reading Research Quarterly.

 I have taught or co-taught in a range of areas including the reading process, literacy difficulties, psychology of reading, language, literacy and cognition, developmental psychology, human development, and research methods.